Field Notes from a Catastrophe

-Field Notes from a Catastrophe: Man, Nature, and Climate Change is a 2006 non-fiction book by Elizabeth Kolbert.
-The book documents a series of scientific observations and political processes, bringing attention to the causes and effects of global climate change.
+Synopsis

 Kolbert travels around the world where climate change is affecting the environment in significant ways.
 These locations include Alaska, Greenland, the Netherlands, and Iceland.
 The environmental effects that are apparent consist of rising sea levels, thawing permafrost, diminishing ice shelves, changes in migratory patterns, and increasingly devastating forest fires due to loss of precipitation.
 She also speaks with many leading scientists about their individual research and findings.
-Kolbert brings to attention the attempts of large corporations such as Exxon Mobil and General Motors to influence politicians and discredit scientists.
+Kolbert brings to attention the attempts of large corporations such as ExxonMobil and General Motors to influence politicians and discredit scientists.
 She also writes about America’s reluctance in the global efforts to reduce carbon emissions.
 Leading this resistance, she explained, was the Bush administration, which was opposed to the Kyoto Protocol since it was ratified in 2005.
 Kolbert concludes the book by examining the events surrounding the events of Hurricane Katrina in 2005 and arguing that governments have the knowledge and technologies to prepare for such disasters but choose to ignore the signs until it is too late.